 Access Modifiers Java Interview Questions: Access modifiers in Java act as keywords defining the scope and visibility of a Java program’s classes, methods, and variables.
 Java has four access modifiers: public, private, protected, and default.
-Access Modifiers Java Interview Questions play a crucial role in evaluating the knowledge and proficiency of a candidate in using access modifiers in Java.
+Access Modifiers Java Interview Questions play a crucial role in evaluating a candidate’s knowledge and proficiency in using access modifiers in Java.

 These interview questions assess a candidate’s understanding of the different access levels and their implementation to ensure the security and proper usage of a Java program’s classes, methods, and variables.
 In this context, this article presents some commonly asked Access Modifiers Java Interview Questions that can help Java developers prepare for interviews and better understand access modifiers in Java programming.